REGULATIONS & RULES OF NOTTINGHAMSHIRE COUNTY LADIES' GOLF ASSOCIATION 2020

 3 The governing body shall be styled the Council and the entire management shall be vested in it.

-4 (a) The Officers of the Association shall consist of the President, the County Captain, the Senior Vice-Captain, the Assistant Vice-Captain, the General Secretary, the Assistant General Secretary, theTreasurer, the Competition Secretary and the Assistant Competition Secretary.
+4 (a) The Officers of the Association shall consist of the President, the County Captain, the Senior Vice-Captain, the Assistant Vice-Captain, the General Secretary, the Assistant General Secretary, theTreasurer, the Competition Secretary, the Assistant Competition Secretary and the Junior Coordinator.

 (b) The Officers of the Association shall be empowered to appoint a Vice-President, if necessary.